 Why dividend capture can outpace DRIP

 DRIP compounds slowly and reliably.
-Dividend capture targets short windows where the market mechanically re‑prices a stock around the ex‑date.
-When you find high‑probability recoveries and execute efficiently, the per‑trade returns multiply quickly.
-That’s why, in simulations, a disciplined dividend capture program can produce returns that are orders of magnitude higher than passive reinvestment.
+Dividend capture targets short windows where the market mechanically re-prices a stock around the ex-date.
+When the model forecasts high-probability recoveries and you execute efficiently, the per-trade returns add up quickly.
+That is why, in backtests, a disciplined dividend capture program can produce returns well above passive reinvestment, even after tax.

 Important context: those simulation numbers are based on historical patterns and our models.
 They are not guarantees.